 Instructions

-- Poach eggs: fill a large sauce pan or sauté pan with high sides with about 2 inches of water and bring to a gentle simmer.
-Crack eggs into separate ramekins or small bowls.
-Add vinegar to water.
-Using a wooden spoon, create a whirlpool in the water to encourage egg whites to wrap around yolks.
-Slowly pour each egg into the water in a clockwise fashion.
+- Poach eggs: Fill a large pot or wide pan with high sides with at least 2-3 inches of water and bring to a gentle simmer.
+Add 1 tablespoon of vinegar for every quart of water.
+Crack eggs, one at a time, into a small bowl.
+Using the handle of a large cooking spoon, create a whirlpool in the water to encourage the egg whites to wrap around the yolk.
+Gently pour each egg into the water in a clockwise fashion.
 Cook about 3 minutes for runny yolks or 4-5 minutes for a more set yolk.
-Remove eggs in the order they were added to the water with a slotted, spatula and drain on paper towels.
+Remove eggs in the order they were added to the water with a slotted spoon and drain on paper towels.
 Season with salt.
 Prepare in batches, as needed.

-- Serve: To assemble, place a slice of prosciutto over each slice of toast.
-Top with an egg, spoon over sauce and garnish with microgreens.
+- Serve:聽To assemble, place a slice of prosciutto over each slice of toast.
+Top with an egg, spoon over the hollandaise sauce and season with pepper.
+Serve with a salad, if desired.
 Enjoy.

 - Category: Breakfast